 The reason military barrels are parkerized is due to the porosity parkerizing adds to the surface… this enhances its ability to absorb and hold oil.
 The melonite barrel will need no additional oil or rust preventative maintenance as the entirety of the product is dipped and covered from end to end in an extremely hard, rust resistant treatment.

 $ How much should I spend?
 Entry level melonite barrels can run $120 with more premium barrels and brands running to $240 dollars.

 So hopefully you know what direction you want to take your build, and you have settled on the barrel type.
 The question now is, what extra features do you want in your barrel?
 Again let’s go back to what you want out of your rifle:

 If you want a compact home defense gun, a barrel 14.5 inches or less will be adequate based on your needs.
+Today’s pistol builds can bring your length down even further as 10.5 is becoming quite common.
 As you lessen the barrel length, you increase rifle portability and decrease weight, however you gain muzzle flash, concussion, less velocity, and more recoil due to less overall weight.
 With common M193 or SS109 ammo, terminal performance will diminish as you decrease barrel length; however, with modern defensive ammunition, short barrels can be devastating even at lower velocities and make a good choice for shooters who don’t intend to shoot past 200-300 yards.